mixedbread-ai/batched/README.md

 #### Asyncio Implementation

-- `@batched.aio.dynamically`: Allows dynamic batching for general tasks using `asyncio` (Both sync and async supported).
+- `@batched.aio.dynamically`: Allows dynamic batching for general tasks using `asyncio`.
 - The decorated method should:
   - Take in a list of items (`list[T]`)
   - Return a list of results (`list[U]`) of the same length.